-Career in Nephrology in India: Admission, Course, Jobs & Salary
+Career in Nephrology in India 2024-25: Admission, Course, Jobs & Salary

-Career in Nephrology: Medical Science is a broad field with numerous sub-disciplines based on the human body parts and the associated diseases.
+Career in Nephrology in India: Medical Science is a broad field with numerous sub-disciplines based on the human body parts and the associated diseases.
 Nephrology is one of the most vibrant and stimulating disciplines among them.
 Having your kidneys malfunction is even more likely than having your liver malfunction, primarily due to the chronic health conditions that develop at the same time.
 Kidney disease can develop from health issues like diabetes, obesity, heart disease, and high blood pressure.
 It can also cause high blood pressure and heart disease to develop, even if you didn’t have these conditions before.

 Quick Facts